 What is microlearning?

 Microlearning is digestible and hyper-relevant bites of information delivered at the exact right moment.
-It’s an eLearning strategy that enables learners to digest bite-sized pieces of information in a highly engaging and interactive way.
+It’s an eLearning strategy that enables learners to digest bite-sized pieces of information in an engaging and interactive way.

 Here’s what microlearning is not: tedious training sessions, monstrous employee manuals, three-day workshops.
 These outdated teaching tools are quickly becoming replaced by the likes of entertaining micro-content providers such as Facebook, Twitter, YouTube, and Google.